Striving for scents with staying power

 Perfume performance from fragrance encapsulation:

-For perfumers, fragrance encapsulation has opened up exciting creative opportunities, as Givaudan lead perfumer Nicolas Anorga explains: “We have shifted the paradigm of what happens at the ‘dry fabric’ stage.
-We’re able to work with more delicate scents and extend the types of fragrance that can be used in laundry products.
+For perfumers, fragrance encapsulation has opened up exciting creative opportunities.
+Givaudan has shifted the paradigm of what happens at the ‘dry fabric’ stage.
+Perfumers are able to work with more delicate scents and extend the types of fragrance that can be used in laundry products.
 The reason why woody, musky or lavender notes are traditionally associated with laundry is because previously these materials were more suited to this product category.
-On a molecular level they have characteristics that make them long lasting and likely to stick to cloth fibres so stay in place to still be noticeable on dry linens.”
+On a molecular level, they have characteristics that make them long lasting and likely to stick to cloth fibres so stay in place to still be noticeable on dry linens.

-Now, thanks to encapsulation technologies, we can offer lighter, citrusy, fruity or floral notes.
-These are far more delicate, and it has drastically changed the variety of fragrance in laundry products – it’s rather like changing the laws of gravity!”
+Thanks to encapsulation technologies, Givaudan offers lighter, citrusy, fruity or floral notes.
+These are far more delicate, and it has drastically changed the variety of fragrance in laundry products.

 Advances lead to scent sophistication

 Perfumers welcome the advantages of these fragrance delivery systems in creating more sophisticated scents.
 Perfumery is all about contrast.
 If you have a woody note, you need to add a touch of green, otherwise you’ll just get used to the woodiness.
 It’s the addition of the complementary note that keeps the fragrance lively.
 Through encapsulation, perfumers can achieve this kind of olfactory complexity in the way they combine the ‘free’ fragrance oils with the encapsulate base.